SSWConsulting/SSW.People.Profiles/Gilles-Pothieu/Gilles-Pothieu.md

 ---

-Gilles is a Software Developer for SSW EU.

 He started his career as a web developer before joining an engineering team working on a large application for an insurance company.
 Patient and passionate, Gilles enjoys creating responsive applications with user-friendly and optimized UX as much as he enjoys architecting a back-office.